-Ad Fontes Media rates Columbia Journalism Review in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Ad Fontes Media rates Columbia Journalism Review in the Skews Left category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Columbia Journalism Review is a magazine for journalists that focuses on the media industry.
 It strives to “ensure that the standards of honest and responsible journalism remain the bedrock of our profession.”
 CJR has been published by the Columbia University Graduate School of Journalism since 1961 and is based in New York City.
 The print magazine is published twice a year, and a podcast is published weekly.
 The website records approximately 449,460 visits per month.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.